Skip to main content

 • Using urgency when there is no real deadline.

-• Starting with filler like 'quick note' when the topic matters more.
+• Starting with filler when the topic matters more.

 • Writing a subject that does not match the email body.